fbef0102/Game-Private_Plugin/L4D_插件/Server_伺服器/readyup/readme.md

 		// ConVar to retrieve the server name for displaying on the ready-up panel l4d_ready_server_cvar "sn_main_name"

+		// Maximum number of spectators to show on the ready-up panel. l4d_ready_max_spec "3"

-		// Maximum number of players to show on the ready-up panel. l4d_ready_max_players "12"
+		// Maximum number of casters to show on the ready-up panel. (if caster available) l4d_ready_max_caster "3"

 		// Prevent SI from having spawns during ready-up l4d_ready_disable_spawns "0"